 Proposal Vote Required for Approval Effect of Abstentions/ Withhold Votes (1) Uninstructed Shares/ Effect of Broker Non-Votes (1) Signed but Unmarked Proxy Cards (2) 1.
-Election of Directors Plurality of Votes Cast No effect Not voted / no effect Voted "For" each nominee 2.
-Approval of Amended 2015 Stock Plan The vote of a majority of the shares of our common stock cast Same effect as a vote "Against" Not voted / no effect Voted "For" 3.
-Ratification of selection of independent registered public accounting firm The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not applicable- discretionary vote by broker Voted "For" 4.
-Advisory Vote on Compensation of Our Named Executive Officers The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not voted / no effect Voted "For"
+Election of Directors Plurality of Votes Cast No effect Not voted / no effect Voted "For" each nominee Ratification of selection of independent registered public accounting firm The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not applicable- discretionary vote by broker Voted "For" Advisory Vote on Compensation of Our Named Executive Officers The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not voted / no effect Voted "For" 4.
+Approval of Amendment to our 2015 Stock Plan The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not voted / no effect Voted "For"

-(1) Abstentions and broker non-votes are included for purposes of determining whether a quorum is present.

-(2) If you sign and return your proxy card properly, but do not provide instructions on your proxy card as to how to vote your shares, your shares will be voted as shown in this column, and in accordance with the judgment of the individuals named as proxies on the proxy card as to any other matter properly brought before the Annual Meeting.
+- (1) Abstentions, withheld votes and broker non-votes are included for purposes of determining whether a quorum is present. - (2) If you sign and return your proxy card properly, but do not provide instructions on your proxy card as to how to vote your shares, your shares will be voted as shown in this column, and in accordance with the judgment of the individuals named as proxies on the proxy card as to any other matter properly brought before the Annual Meeting.